Do Tanning Boosters Actually Work? Here’s the Reality

 We’re going to keep it real with you: The only safe tanning is no tanning or self-tanning.
 Any time you subject yourself to UV rays (even with SPF slathered on), you’re at risk for sun damage.

-That said, when using a booster (like CARROTEN Intensive Tanning Gel, for example), “They can help promote a more responsible, controlled tanning experience,” says Panos Kotsakis, Group R&D and Quality Director of the Sarantis Group, which distributes the product.
+That said, when using a booster (like CARROTEN Intensive Tanning Gel, for example), “They can help promote a more responsible, controlled tanning experience,” says Panos Kotsakis, Group R&D and Quality Director of the Sarantis Group, which manufactures the product.
 “A tan is your skin’s natural response to UV stress, so the goal isn’t zero exposure, but smarter exposure.
 Using products that promote even application, combined with SPF protection, limited time in the sun, and proper hydration, helps the skin tan more gradually and evenly, with less visible stress.”

 Reinforcing what we said above, board-certified dermatologist Joel Spitz, MD, says, “You really can’t safely use tanning boosters without increasing sun damage, since they rely on UV exposure to stimulate melanin production.”